-Follow the instructions mentioned earlier to add a YouTube feed to your website.
+Follow the instructions here to add a YouTube feed to your website.
 To add a single video to your website, click the Single Videos feed type, and enter your chosen video ID.

 10. Curate UGC Testimonials on Product Pages

-Tarte Cosmetics is redefining UGC’s use in eCommerce by showing real customer reviews on high-performance product pages.
-As a result, shoppers are more likely to convert into customers.
+Doing this helps boost customer conversion rate, so shoppers are more likely to convert into customers.
 That’s because real customer reviews authenticate Tarte’s products and help build trust.

 You can add UGC Instagram feeds to WordPress’s product pages using the instructions on this post on how to embed your Instagram feed to your website.

 11. Show Testimonials on Checkout Pages

 It’s disheartening seeing prospective customers get to your checkout page, only to abandon their cart and leave your website.
 Shopping cart abandonment is a real problem for eCommerce stores, resulting in lost sales and a lot of money left on the table.

 But similar to product pages, adding testimonials to your checkout page can significantly influence potential customers buying decisions and reduce shopping cart abandonment.

 When shoppers see positive reviews and success stories of customers using your products on the checkout page, it’s proof your product or service has value and can be the right push they need to commit to buying.

 You can recreate the above example using any of Smash Balloon’s social feed plugins to filter and display testimonials on your checkout page.